hnucamendi/codingCheatSheet/JavaScript/README.md

 # Before ES6

 JavaScript has two major versions of the language; before EcmaScript6(ES6) and after ES6.
 Before ES6 a lot of the language was rushed and some features were not fully thought out or implemented to solve short-term problems, not long-term problems.
-Everything in this section will be covering parts of JavaScript that came before the release of ES6.
+Everything in this section will cover parts of JavaScript that came before the release of ES6.

 ## Initializing Variables